bigeasy/cadence/diary.md

 Except that in my use of Cadence, I've never really wanted to gather up a bunch of errors into an error ball.

-Anothing thing about the error ball; parallelism, it shouldn't matter much.
+Another thing about the error ball; parallelism, it shouldn't matter much.
 I find that I read in parallel, but I funnel into a step to do something drastic, to make a change.
 That commit doesn't take place until a parallel read has completed.
 I'm not seeing where I need more than the first error.
 If I do need